-Courtney Crowder is a features reporter at the Des Moines Register.
-A graduate of New York University, Crowder previously worked at the Chicago Tribune, ABC News, Fox News and AMNY.
-She is a gummy bear aficionado and avid TV watcher, who owns two DVRs to support her habit.
+Courtney Crowder is the first female Iowa Columnist for the Des Moines Register.
+She focuses on telling human stories with an investigative eye and a narrative touch.
+A graduate of New York University, Crowder is a gummy bear aficionado and a parallel parking master acquainting herself with gravel roads.
 As a coach with the Storytellers Project, she helps to curate and emcee some of our storytelling events.

 Rekha Basu is a Des Moines Register opinion columnist whose commentaries are distributed internationally.
 Born in India and raised globally, Rekha writes about politics, culture, human rights, social justice and all issues that concern women.
 She’s a frequent public speaker and has appeared on the “Today” show, “The Rachel Maddow Show,” PBS and National Public Radio.
 She also works as a coach for the Storytellers Project.

 A West Des Moines native, Linh Ta is a proud Valley High Tiger and University of Northern Iowa Panther.
 When she’s not reporting on the breaking news desk, she covers Ankeny news for the Des Moines Register, she likes to spend time with friends and family.
 On most Saturday nights, you can find Ta bicycling around downtown or chowing down on sushi.
 And on Sunday mornings, she’s probably curled up with The New York Times and her cat, Artemis.
 She serves as a coach and emcee for the Storytellers Project.